rhaleblian/discus/README.md

 # Discus

 *discus* is a system that keeps catalogs of files on optical discs.
-Discus includes droplets for Windows and OS X clients which allow the user to add an optical disc.
+*discus* includes droplets for Windows and OS X clients which allow the user to add an optical disc.
 A wep app provides file and disc name retrieval.